Na wins by four in Texas to claim third PGA victory

 Jonas Blixt rebounded from a disappointing third round to take fifth on seven-under as the Swede shot 68.

-Hometown favorite Jordan Spieth’s putting deserted him and he did not claim a birdie until the last hole in shooting a two-over 72 that left him eight strokes behind Na.
+Hometown favorite Jordan Spieth went in the opposite direction as his putting deserted him, leading to a two-over 72 that left him eight strokes behind Na.

+The former champion missed a 12-footer for birdie at the first hole and then bogeyed the second as his tee shot went into a fairway bunker.

 Defending champion Justin Rose finished at five-over with a 70.